AdaptableTools/connectifi-fdc3-demo/README.md

 AdapTable provides comprehensive [FDC3 functionality](https://docs.adaptabletools.com/guide/handbook-fdc3) including ability to raise and listen for Intents and broadcast and listen for Context.

-> The app requires AdapTable Version 16.0.3 and higher (and AG Grid 30.0 and higher)

 For more information on this demo app see [AdapTable FDC3 Example](https://docs.adaptabletools.com/guide/handbook-fdc3-example) or [this YouTube Video](https://youtu.be/aWO1dfhUEQc)

 ## The Demo App